SAP-samples/hda-cross-pm-samples/tutorials/sap-business-data-cloud-content/06-enhance-analytic-model/README.md

 * In the next use case, in SAP Analytics Cloud, we will add the new model and a new chart to visualize in the customer-managed insight app story.

 ### Copy SAP-Managed Space

+> :books: If you are participating in a SAP BDC training, the space copy was already done for you (space name PA01XXXXXXX).
+Read the following chapter and continue with [Prepare the space for Enhancement](#prepare-the-space-for-enhancement). <br>

 > <img src="../resources/images/bdc_admin.png" alt="BDC Admin" width="100"/>